- Numerous features

 BigCommerce ranks pretty highly on most customer review boards.
 Here are a few reasons why:

-- Ease of Use: BigCommerce is right up with Shopify in the ease of use category.
+- Ease Of Use: BigCommerce is right up there with Shopify in the ease of use category.
 If you can operate the backend of WordPress, you can sell on BigCommerce.

 - Good Customer Support: More people are praising BigCommerce’s customer support than cursing it.
 BigCommerce representatives are reportedly helpful and friendly.

 - No Transaction Fees: Lots of people are happy about this one.
 BigCommerce’s direct competition, Shopify, still charges transaction fees.